 Because the truth is, it’s not like we can just pretend the day doesn’t exist.
 Just stay in bed, hide under the covers and refuse to come out until the calendar reads November 1st.

-Every time October 31st rolls around, we have a choice.
+Every time Halloween rolls around, we as Christians have a choice.

 - Do we stay quiet and just go on with our day as though it’s just another day?